Resend Integration

 Resend is an email API designed specifically for developers that simplifies the process of sending, tracking, and managing transactional emails.
 It helps developers focus on building applications without delving into the complexities of email infrastructure.

-- Email subscription and notifications
+- Newsletter subscription notifications

 - Payment failure email notifications